 I've read that there's also an upper waterfall beyond the main falls, but we didn't do it.
-From what we could tell, the trail didn't go beyond the waterfall.
+From what we could tell, the trail didn't go beyond the waterfall pictured above.

 The 2-mile round trip hike along the High Water Trail undulated on some minor hills with some minor dropoff exposure and some minor rock hopping on tributary streams.
 After crossing a bridge over Cascade Creek, we turned right and follow the trail alongside the stream until we reached the falls itself.
 We believed that this was the shortest way to go though there seemed to be plenty of other ways to do this hike.

 Follow Cascade Drive (passing through a residential area) to its end at around 1.5 miles.
-The Elliott Nature Reserve begins at the end of the road, however, you'll have to find parking as signs there prevent parking on the pavement and some prevent parking on one side of the street.
+The Elliott Nature Reserve begins at the end of the road, however, you'll have to find street parking along the shoulder as signs there prevent parking on the pavement and some prevent parking on one side of the street.
 Furthermore, you'll want to be mindful not to block anyone's driveway.